devcoditor/EditorX/README.md

 ## Bramble Instance Getters

-Once the Bramble instance is created, a number of read-only getters are available in order to access state information in the Bramble editor:
+Once the Bramble instance is created (e.g., via `ready` event or `Bramble.mount()` callback), a number of read-only getters are available in order to access state information in the Bramble editor:

 * `getID()` - returns the iframe element's `id` in the DOM
 * `getIFrame()` - returns a reference to the iframe that hosts Bramble